chikeen/CGSW/INSTALL.md

 all dependencies and pack the library in a relocatable folder.
 The second way, instead, requires the dependencies to be installed by you and available in the system.

-**Please read these instructions in full to better choose the type of build that is better for you.**

 ## General prerequisites
 - GNU make >= 3.82
 - git >= 1.8.3